Proud to be Surrey's new police service.

 SPS will grow with Surrey, able to respond quickly to its changing needs

 Surrey Police Service supports one of Canada’s fastest-growing and most diverse cities – and we will grow to become one of the country’s largest independent police services.
-Over the next couple of years, SPS will hire over 800 police officers, and 300 support staff.

 Our policing model is founded in a culture of respectful community collaboration and engagement.
 From Day 1, our organization has set a goal of being diverse and inclusive, and to reflect the community we serve.
 We are building the partnerships that will help us address the social issues underlying systemic problems and looking for long-term solutions to complex problems.